mgajda/less-arbitrary/towards-better-union.md

 It is convenient validation when testing a recursive structure of the type.
 ## Value domain

-Note that `Monoid` operation is a type unification.

 Since we are interested in JSON, we use Haskell encoding of JSON term for convenient reading^[As used by Aeson[@aeson] package.]:
 ``` {.haskell file=Aeson.hs}